w3f/polkadot-payouts/README.md

 # Helm Chart

-An helm chart for a deployment on Kubernetes could be found [here](https://github.com/w3f/polkadot-k8s-payouts)
+A helm chart for a deployment on Kubernetes could be found [here](https://github.com/w3f/polkadot-k8s-payouts)

 # Features